bloxstraplabs/bloxstrap/README.md

 Once installed, Bloxstrap is added to your Start Menu, where you can access the menu and reconfigure your preferences if needed.

-If you want to build Bloxstrap's source code, see the [guide for building from source](https://github.com/pizzaboxer/bloxstrap/wiki/Building-Bloxstrap-from-source).
+If you would like to build Bloxstrap's source code, see the [guide for building from source](https://github.com/pizzaboxer/bloxstrap/wiki/Building-Bloxstrap-from-source).

 ## Features
 Here's some of the features that Bloxstrap provides over the stock Roblox bootstrapper: